Jeremiah 51 – A Word of Judgment Against Babylon (Continued)

 b.
 The sea has come up over Babylon: Jeremiah used the sea as a figure of speech regarding landlocked Babylon.
 She would be overwhelmed by the coming judgment of God, left a desolation and a land where no one dwells.

 c.
 Yes, the wall of Babylon has fallen: The defenses of Babylon were compromised when she was conquered by the Medes and Persians, so in a symbolic sense the wall of Babylon fell.
 Yet an even more literal fulfillment will come when Babylon the Great is felled (Revelation 17 and 18).

 d.
 My people, go out of the midst of her: This was a helpful call to God’s people in exile, that they should not put their trust, confidence, and resources into a kingdom that would be judged and conquered.
 Regarding the ultimate judgment of Babylon, it is a call for believers to heed today and in the future (Revelation 18:4).

 e.
 Then the heavens and the earth and all that is in them shall sing joyously over Babylon: The righteous rejoice – even singing with joy – over the justice and judgments of God.

 i.
-“This is an exagerated personification.
+“This is an exaggerated personification.
 There shall be, as it were, a new face set upon the world, and all the creatures shall appear to be well paid at the downfall of Babylon, under the oppressions whereof they even groaned and laboured.”
 (Trapp)

-4. (49-56) Babylon that plundered the LORD’s house will be plundered.
+4. (49-56) Babylon that plundered the Lord’s house will be plundered.